- Genus name Callicarpa derives from the Greek word 'kalli' meaning beautiful and "karpos" meaning fruit. (15)

 - In Taiwanese folk medicine, used to treat rheumatism and disorders of the digestive tract (oral infections and various stomach and intestinal complaints).

-- Fish poison: Fresh and crushed leaves used to stupefy fish.
+- Fish poison: Fresh and crushed leaves used to stupefy fish, shrimp, and eels.

 - Insecticidal: Leaves used as insect feeding deterrent.
 (10)